iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

 ## Seeing the Parametrization Landscape
 To verify our understanding and theory, we can create a visualization - let's grab an interesting point on the polyhedron defined by the above system of equations and inequalities, like muP [4], and probe around it.
 At each point, we can check if the system is satisfied and also train a simple neural network to measure the metrics we discussed above.

-We can borrow the nice fractal visualization from [2]:
+We can borrow the nice visualization from [2]:
-* Tiny MLPs with 3 layers and a hidden dimension of 64, using ReLU
+* MLPs with 3 layers and a hidden dimension of 64, using ReLU
 * Synthetic data where the input dataset is sampled from an 8-dimensional standard Gaussian and output is sampled from 1-dimensional standard Gaussian
 * Training with MSE, full-batch gradient descent for 500 steps of SGD

-To make 2D plots, let's explore 2 slices of our parameterization space (A3 vs B3 and C1 vs C2).
+To make 2D plots, let's explore 2 slices of our parameterization space (a3 vs b3 and c1 vs c2).
 For each, we'll center the graph at the muP parameterization and assume full alignment.
 * The color of each pixel represents the mean scale of change in activations (compared to initialization) in the last 100 steps of training (darker red means more divergence, darker blue means vanishing to 0)
 * The best models are trained where this change is constant scale (i.e., 0), which will appear as bright blue colors
 * On each graph, we will overlay the boundary of stability (where rL = 0)